ClarionOnlineCommunity/Clarion-language-specific-Github-accounts/README.md

 use C6 numeric portion serial number for both username and password for Pre C7 users.
 Contact Softvelocity to get your username and password changed for the news group servers.

-WWW server: 3rd party addons.
+WWW sites: 3rd party addons.
 If you want adding to this list, signup to Github and post a submission please.

 https://www.capesoft.com/clarion